Istanbulexpat/HR_ReviewApp/README.md

-# Ghost Preliminary Research Discovery App
+# HR_ReviewApp Preliminary Research Discovery App
 This app is a Flutter-based mobile app that records recruiter reviews.

 Initial Screen and Homescreen were created seperately - but were primarily a rough draft of a review app.
 They have not been tested.